tbakely/thefantasybot/README.md

 The Vue.js frontend dev server and FastAPI backend server will need to be launched prior to using the app.
 The frontend web page will ask for your snake draft position (currently built for 12 teams only but can be adjusted in the code), and then the type of scoring you would like to use (STD for Standard, HALF for Half PPR, and PPR for Full PPR).

+When the page is loaded with the above entered information, you can start following your fantasy football draft and check off each player as they are drafted.
+For instance, if you are drafting 3rd overall, you will need to record the first two picks, and each pick after until your pick comes up again.
+When it is your turn to pick, you can select the "Suggest Pick" button and the frontend server will send a list of dictionaries containing the drafted players to the backend API at "/players/draft-pick".
+The API will send a json response back containing the recommended player to draft based on your current roster.

 Please note that there are bugs and the code isn't completely cleaned or optimized.
 Also the recommendation algorithm could use some tweaking to be more accurate and intuitive.
 Hopefully there will be good testing data this season!

 ### Built With